-As a result, we argue that the Securities & Exchange Commission (SEC) should decide the appropriate level of statistical significance to be used in securities litigation event studies.
+As a result, we propose that the SEC decide the appropriate level of statistical significance to be used in securities litigation event studies.
 We argue that balancing litigation costs against fraud costs is precisely the type of determination that expert administrative agencies were designed to make.
-The SEC is well suited to make this determination based both on the technical expertise of its staff of economists as well as its familiarity with the role of private enforcement in serving the objectives of the federal securities laws.
-The SEC also has unique access to data that allows it to evaluate the costs involved and the flexibility to adjust its rule in response to changes in market conditions or the behavior of market participants.
+The SEC is well-suited to make this determination based both on the technical expertise of its staff of economists as well as its familiarity with the role of private enforcement in serving the objectives of the federal securities laws.
+The SEC also has unique access to data allowing it to evaluate the costs involved and the flexibility to adjust its rule in response to changes in market conditions or the behavior of market participants.
 We therefore call upon the SEC to engage in formal rulemaking to evaluate the applicable policy considerations and to set the level of statistical significance necessary for an acceptable event study in securities fraud litigation.